nallison/GTODocTest/docs/Launching_Landing.md

 # Launching & Landing Flights

+The Launnh and Land buttons only work for Duty login mode.
+See this tip [Why can't I Launch or Land a flight?](./Tips#why-cant-i-launch-or-land-a-flight)

 ## Launching

 The flying list of planned flights appears in the *Intention - Springfield* list of the [TODAY](./Today) section of the main page.
 To launch one of these flights click the **Launch** button for the flight of interest.